 All items should be empty and dry before going into your recycling bin.
 Remove plastic caps and lids (these go in the garbage).

-YES: cardboard boxes, newspapers, magazines, catalogs, phone books, scrap paper, junk mail, cartons (milk, juice, soup; empty and dry).
+Cardboard boxes, newspapers, magazines, catalogs, phone books, scrap paper, junk mail, cartons (milk, juice, soup; empty and dry).
 Shredded paper is allowed if contained in a paper bag (businesses, ask your garbage company).

 Extra cardboard: Flatten boxes, tape them together in one bundle, and lean next to your blue recycling bin.
 Bundles should be no larger than 3 feet in any direction.

-NO: coffee cups, take-out food containers, paper plates, paper towels, napkins, facial tissue, wax-coated cardboard, pizza boxes, frozen food boxes, label backing sheets; or paper coated with food, wax, foil or plastic.
+Coffee cups, take-out food containers, paper plates, paper towels, napkins, facial tissue, wax-coated cardboard, pizza boxes, frozen food boxes, label backing sheets; or paper coated with food, wax, foil or plastic.

 When sorting your plastics, ignore the recycle symbol and number: Plastics recycling in Portland is based on the size and shape of the item.

 Plastic bottles and jars (6 ounces or larger), jugs (milk, juice, etc.), round food containers (6 ounces or larger), and buckets (5 gallons or smaller), and plant pots (4-inch diameter or larger).

 Please rinse containers.
 They do not need to be perfectly clean, but should be free of food residue and dry.

 *10-cent deposit bottles can be recycled in your bin or, to collect deposit funds, take them to a BottleDrop Center or participating grocery store.

 Any plastic that is not shaped like a bottle, tub, bucket or jug.
 This includes: